micmac303/tictactoe/README.md

 The method returns an Optional<Player> object, which is empty if no player has won, or contains the winning player.

+## Technologies
+The application is implemented in Java, using Maven as the build tool.

 I have opted to use JUnit 5 for testing and AssertJ for assertions.

-The application is implemented in Java, using Maven as the build tool.
 ## Build the Project
 ```bash
 mvn clean install